Getting there and away

 Motorbike rentals are affordable and easy to find -- just look for the signs in English on Dinh Liet or Hang Bac.
 The standard rate is $5 a day, or $50 a month for a 100 CC Honda wave or something like it.
 They'll usually keep your passport in lieu of a deposit.
 If your hotel is holding on to yours, have the rental agent call the hotel and sort it out.

 If you're thinking of heading out of town on a motorbike trek, and you've been dreaming of riding a Minsk, we recommend you head to Hanoi Minsk Motorcycles on Luong Ngoc Quyen right next to the Irish Wolfhound.
 You can rent or buy bikes here, and what you see in the small shop is just the tip of the iceberg -- they have access to dozens more off site.
-Honda Dreams with a 125 cc engine are $10 a day, Minsks are $10, and newer Honda Waves with 250 cc engines and other more powerful bikes range from $25 to 35 per day.
-If you're headed on a long trip, they want a $300 deposit, which is fair enough, but if you're just tooling around town a passport is acceptable collateral.
+If you're headed on a long trip, they’ll want a deposit, which is fair enough, but if you're just tooling around town a passport is acceptable collateral.
 English is spoken and they really seem to love what they do.
-You'll find other shops scattered along Dinh Liet, Hang Bac and associated sidestreets.
+You'll find other shops scattered along Dinh Liet, Hang Bac and associated side streets.
 Currently, you don't need any kind of licence to rent if you're a foreigner, but keep an eye out as that may change, and if you cause an accident, it becomes an expensive issue to resolve.

 Hanoi Bus runs a comprehensive and very affordable public bus system throughout the city (and out to the airport).
 The buses are all numbered and ply some very handy routes.
 If you pick up a tourist map in Hanoi, make sure it is one that marks the bus routes on it.
-You can check out their website for detailed bus route information, but on our last visit, the English version wasn't working:
+You can check out their website for detailed bus route information.

 Updates from Travelfish readers